COIL-Edinburgh/CenpA_SNAP_2024/README.md

 - The plugin then for each file:
   - Creates a mask of the DAPI channel to identify cell ROIs
   - Creates a mask of the Reference Channel to identify Centromere ROIs (using parameter settings to filter centromere ROIs)
-  - Draws a Square (of size set in parameters) ROI around each Centromere ROI and returns the cell the roi is associated with and the max-min intensity in that region in the data channel (and in the 'other' channel for the EndogenousCentromere_Intensity plugin).
+  - Draws a Square (of size set in parameters) ROI around each Centromere ROI and returns the cell the ROI is associated with and the max-min intensity in that region in the data channel (and in the 'other' channel for the EndogenousCentromere_Intensity plugin).

 OUTPUT
 - An OUTPUT.csv file with the cell and intensity data for each image analysed